 ~ High Bridge Rescue Squad: Members maintain the garden at the High Bridge Rescue Squad building.

-~ Garden Therapy: Members design fresh flower arrangements monthly and distribute them to the elderly or disabled through Meals-On-Wheels.
+~ Garden Therapy: Garden Therapy members design fresh flower arrangements monthly and distribute them to the elderly or disabled through Meals-On-Wheels.
+Committee members meet at the Church of the Holy Spirit on Haytown Road in Lebanon.
+Approximately 70 arrangements are made monthly for a ten month period.

 ~ Doric House: Members make holiday trimmings and decorate an assigned room at the historic Doric House in Flemington, NJ.
 The rooms are judged by the public.